doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 If you choose Continuous frequency, the function is invoked every 5 minutes, and runs for almost 5 minutes, constantly polling.

-If you choose 1Minute frequence, the function is invoked every minute, but exits once the queue returns 0 items to process.
+If you choose 1Minute frequency, the function is invoked every minute, but exits once the queue returns 0 items to process.

 ### What's up with the `cloudformation.yml` file?